maldorne/mud-web-client/README.md

   * v1 ([@plamzi](https://github.com/plamzi)): Original version [MUDPortal-Web-App](https://github.com/plamzi/MUDPortal-Web-App).
   * v2 ([@neverbot](https://github.com/neverbot)): Added support for `wss://` connections.
 Separated the client and [proxy-server code](https://github.com/maldorne/mud-web-proxy).
   * v3 ([@neverbot](https://github.com/neverbot)): Ported to ES modules and Vite.
 Updated all dependencies.

+## Note about integration modules

+The legacy integration modules (havoc, juju mapper, etc.) from the `src-old` directory have been migrated to use ES modules syntax and can now be found in the main `src` directory.
+While the core functionality should remain intact, these modules have not been thoroughly tested with the new architecture.
+These features were primarily used in the play area of [mudportal.com](https://www.mudportal.com/play).
+If you need to use those features, maybe you will have to fix them yourself.
+If you're interested in using or improving those integration modules, you're welcome to test them, report issues, or submit pull requests.
+Set them up in you own JSON configuration file, and see if they work.

+All basic functionalities of the client have been thoroughly tested and should be working properly.
+Only the integration modules might need additional work.